sorryfornow/Pipeline/README.md

 - [`if constexpr`][if_constexpr] is useful for making compile-time decisions.
 - Tools like [`typeid`][typeid], [`std::type_info`][type_info]/[`std::type_index`][type_index],
   and/or [`dynamic_cast`][dynamic_cast] may be useful to perform the validation required by `pipeline::connect`.
+- To successfully implement the validation required for `pipeline::connect`, you will need to store some kind of information in `pipeline::create_node` and use it in `pipeline::connect`.
+This information will likely require some kind of metaprogramming and runtime type information.
 - You may add any other `virtual` functions to `node` that you like.
   - Just make sure that they aren't pure virtual by the time we get past `component`.
 - The [`std::quoted`][quoted] manipulator may be handy for `operator<<(std::ostream &, const pipeline&)`.